fb3rasp/moviepages/README.md

 * Verify server side that the movie datafields have not been altered.
 * Abstract search API so that other movie databases are supported.
 * Adding Unit and Behaviour tests.

+## Quality

+* At the stage, no unit, function or behaviour tests have been created
+* Module has been mainly tested against Chrome and Firefox, IE10

 ## Bugtracker